Continually Updated Clinical Reference

 Pulmonary arteriovenous malformations

 Pulmonary arteriovenous malformations (PAVMs) are abnormal communications between pulmonary arteries and pulmonary veins.
 Most PAVMs are congenital.
-Approximately 70-80% of patients with a PAVM have hereditary hemorrhagic telangiectasia (HHT), also termed Osler-Weber-Rendu syndrome.
-HHT is a caused by a mutation in the endoglin (HHT type 1) or ALK1 (HHT type 2) gene; the phenotypic expression of these 2 mutations is indistinguishable.
+Approximately 70% of patients with a PAVM have hereditary hemorrhagic telangiectasia (HHT), also termed Osler-Weber-Rendu syndrome; conversely, 15-35% of persons with HHT develop PAVM.
+[53] HHT is associated with a mutation in the endoglin (HHT type 1) or ALK1 (HHT type 2) gene; the phenotypic expression of these 2 mutations is indistinguishable.
+[54]

 PAVMs are typically multiple, bilateral, and located in the lower lobes.
-Most persons with PAVMs have HHT; however, only approximately 10% of patients with HHT have PAVMs.
 HHT affects multiple organ systems, including the skin, mucosal membranes, lungs, brain, and gastrointestinal tract.
 Recurrent epistaxis is frequently the earliest symptom and occurs in nearly all patients.
 Other extrapulmonary manifestations include notoriously difficult to manage gastrointestinal hemorrhages from arteriovenous malformations and central nervous system complications (eg, stroke, brain abscess) caused by paradoxical embolization through the PAVM.

 Clinical findings

 Pulmonary symptoms of PAVM result from the right-to-left shunting of blood.
 Patients may report fatigue, dyspnea, and platypnea (dyspnea worsens while upright and improves when supine).
-Although less common, hemoptysis is often the first symptom to prompt patients to seek medical attention.
+Although less common, hemoptysis may be the first symptom to prompt a patient to seek medical attention.

-A clinical diagnosis of HHT can be established by examination of the skin.
-Telangiectasias of the face, hands, feet, chest, lips, tongue, and oral, nasal, and conjunctival mucosa become apparent in the second and third decades (see Media File 9).
+A clinical diagnosis of HHT can be suggested by examination of the skin.
+Telangiectasias of the face, hands, feet, chest, lips, tongue, and oral, nasal, and conjunctival mucosa become apparent in the second and third decades (see the image below).
 Lesions typically range from one to several millimeters in diameter, but they may grow much larger.
-Three-dimensional reconstructions of serial sections of skin biopsy specimens have established the nature of these lesions as arteriovenous malformations.
+Three-dimensional reconstructions of serial sections of skin biopsy specimens have established these lesions to be arteriovenous malformations.

 Treatment

-The treatment of PAVMs consists of surgical resection or obliteration of the shunt by catheter embolization with coils (see Media File 10).
+The treatment of PAVMs consists of surgical resection or obliteration of the shunt by catheter embolization with coils (see the image below).
+A large or enlarging PAVM, pulmonary symptoms or signs (dyspnea or hypoxia), or paradoxical emboli are suggested indications for treatment.
+[54]

 Alpha-1 antitrypsin deficiency

 Synthesized by hepatocytes, alpha-1 antitrypsin is the principal serum protease inhibitor.
 A single amino acid substitution results in a profound structural alteration of the enzyme, preventing its release from hepatocytes.
-Although perceived as a rare disease, newborn screening studies estimate that the prevalence of the homozygous phenotype ZZ may be as high as 1 case per 3000 births in the United States.
+Although perceived as a rare disease, the prevalence of alpha-1 antitrypsin deficiency may be as high as 1 case per 3000 persons in the United States.
+[56]

 Clinical findings

 The major organ systems affected by alpha-1 antitrypsin deficiency are the lungs, liver, and skin.
-The effects are the result of unchecked proteinase activity that damages the parenchyma of these organs.
+The clinical manifestations are the result of unchecked proteinase activity that damages the parenchyma of these organs.
 Emphysema is the primary pulmonary manifestation of alpha-1 antitrypsin deficiency.
 Patients with alpha-1 antitrypsin deficiency develop severe fixed airflow obstruction at an early age, usually before age 50 years.
 Cigarette smoking greatly accelerates the progression of disease.
 Alpha-1 antitrypsin deficiency–associated emphysema occurs predominantly in the lung bases, as opposed to the upper lobe predominance seen in smoking-induced emphysema.
-Diagnostic testing includes quantitative tests (ie, determination of plasma alpha-1-antitrypsin levels) and qualitative tests (commonly referred to as phenotyping).
+Diagnostic testing includes quantitative (ie, determination of plasma alpha-1-antitrypsin levels) and qualitative (commonly referred to as phenotyping) studies.

 Approximately 10% of children with the ZZ phenotype develop clinically significant liver disease; adults with cirrhosis of unknown etiology are occasionally found to express this phenotype.